HISTORY UNCOVERED:

 Step back in time and discover Warwick's fascinating past during this exciting week-long summer camp designed for young historians!
 Campers will explore some of the Warwick Historical Society's most treasured historic sites while learning what life was like before, during, and after the American Revolution.

 Each day focuses on a different historic property and includes hands-on activities, take home crafts, games, snacks, and opportunities to learn directly from local historians and special guests.
+With input and involvement from our Education Committee.

 Throughout the week, campers will visit: